 Summer is here with a vengeance in Florida !
 That means I go with my summer options- anything I can fix that is quicker, easier and keeps the kitchen cooler is what’s on the menu.

 You can even up the health quotient by serving it over quinoa or brown rice instead of the over-processed white rice that is so common.
+Add a Thai Cucumber Salad to round out the meal.

 Home late from work?
 No problem!
 This will only take you about 30 minutes from start to finish.